End-to-End Crop Row Navigation via LiDAR-Based Deep Reinforcement Learning: Acknowledgment

 \section{Acknowledgment}

-This work was supported by São Paulo Research Foundation (FAPESP) grant no 2024/09535-9 and Petrobras, using resources from the R\&D clause of the ANP, in partnership with the University of São Paulo and the intervening foundation FAFQ, under Cooperation Agreement No. 2023/00016-6 e 2023/00013-7
+This work was supported by São Paulo Research Foundation (FAPESP) grant no. 2024/09535-9, Brazilian National Research Council (CNPq) grants no. 308092/2020-1, and Petrobras, using resources from the R\&D clause of the ANP, in partnership with the University of São Paulo and the intervening foundation FAFQ, under Cooperation Agreement No. 2023/00016-6 e 2023/00013-7.